apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Then set this property **zookeeper.ssl.authProvider=[scheme]** and that provider will be used for secure authentication.

+* *zookeeper.sessionRequireClientSASLAuth* :
+    (Java system property only: **zookeeper.sessionRequireClientSASLAuth**)
+    **New in 3.5.9:**
+    When set to **true**, ZooKeeper server will only accept connections and requests from clients that have authenticated with server via SASL.
+Clients that are not configured with SASL authentication, or configured with SASL but failed authentication (i.e. with invalid credential) will not be able to establish a session with server.
+A typed error code (-124) will be delivered in such case, both Java and C client will close the session with server thereafter, without further attempts on retrying to reconnect.

+    By default, this feature is disabled.
+Users who would like to opt-in can enable the feature by setting **zookeeper.sessionRequireClientSASLAuth** to **true**.

+    This feature overrules the <emphasis role="bold">zookeeper.allowSaslFailedClients</emphasis> option, so even if server is configured to allow clients that fail SASL authentication to login, client will not be able to establish a session with server if this feature is enabled.

 * *sslQuorum* :
     (Java system property: **zookeeper.sslQuorum**)
     **New in 3.5.5:**